A New Year, New You To Keep A Clean Bill of Health in 2020

 Step 2: Water, Water, Everywhere and PLENTY to Drink!

 This one is easy – next time you go to the grocery store to get bread, get Non-GMO and/or organic whole grain bread instead of white bread.
-There are also some great gluten free breads too!
-Next time you get a sandwich from Subway, opt for the whole grain option.
+There is also some great gluten-free bread too!
+Next time you get a sandwich from Subway, opt for the whole-grain option.
 Got a hankering for some pasta?
 Try Non-GMO and/or organic whole wheat pasta or even better veggie pasta made from lentils, cauliflower, chickpeas and more – you’ll barely notice the difference and you’ll be eating healthier with just a tweak to your meals.

 Step 4: Don’t Supersize it!